Where was Deadwater Fell filmed?

 The proximity to one of Scotland's biggest cities was useful to the crew of Deadwater Fell too, as executive producer and star David Tennant explains.

 "Just in practical terms, you can be in the centre of a big city and then ten minutes later you can be in the middle of nowhere around Glasgow.
-From a filming point of view, that’s quite useful to have all those little villages in between them," he says.
+From a filming point of view, that’s quite useful to have all those little villages in between them," he said.

 Tennant added: "It's not anything like where I grew up, but it feels like a very recognisable place.
 I don't know if that's specifically Scottish but it's the kind of community you could imagine being anywhere or in many places throughout Scotland."